 The first thing we perceive in a smell is its emotional side

 I either like it or I don't like it, before we even ask ourselves any other rational question.
 And if odors awaken in us such clear and intense emotions and memories, it is because the brain areas they activate are intimately connected with those mobilized by emotions: the hippocampus plays the role in long-term memory term: the hard disk that records our learning from the moment we were in our mother's womb.
 The amygdala plays a fundamental role in decoding our emotions generated by the different situations of our life.
 For example, it intervenes in behaviors such as fear, pleasure, or memory.
 The septal nucleus plays a role in controlling emotions and in feelings of pleasure, it is directly linked to the sense of smell.

 Aromachology, a Global Approach to Smell and Feel

-This intrinsic link between smells and emotions has questioned many scientists who have tested its benefits.
-Some like Dr. Aubert say they know that certain smells can elicit emotional responses capable of transiently increasing the release of certain brain mediators such as serotonin, which promotes a positive mood and builds a state of well-being. be.
-Therefore, aromachology and therefore products composed of natural plant essences are of great power on the inner well-being of the person.
+This intrinsic link between smells and emotions has been questioned by many scientists who have tested its benefits.
+Some, like Dr. Aubert, say they know that certain smells can elicit emotional responses capable of transiently increasing the release of certain brain mediators such as serotonin, which promotes a positive mood and builds a state of well-being.
+Therefore, aromachology and products composed of natural plant essences have great power on the inner well-being of the person.
 This approach can be broken down into different types of products: from natural perfumes with an alcoholic or non-alcoholic base, to perfumed creams and balms for the body, to home fragrances, candles and even incense, to hygiene products and natural cosmetics.
-The market clearly shows that for two years and the pandemic period, the new consumer has been looking for sensory experiences in addition to product efficiency.
-He wants an immersion in Nature which brings him benefits for his well-being.
+The market clearly shows that for two years during the pandemic period, the new consumer has been looking for sensory experiences in addition to product efficiency.
+They want an immersion in Nature which brings them benefits for their well-being.